Other Items Related To Publication 970

-Use Form 8863 to figure and claim your education credits, which are based on qualified education expenses paid to an eligible postsecondary educational institution.
+Use this form to figure and claim your education credits, which are based on qualified education expenses paid to an eligible postsecondary educational institution.

 Form 8917, Tuition and Fees Deduction

-Use Form 8917 to figure and take the deduction for tuition and fees expenses paid.
+Use this form to figure and take the deduction for tuition and fees expenses paid.